alphagov/registers-tech-docs/source/documentation/support/support_community.md

 ## Support and community

 GDS maintains the platform behind registers and helps custodians to run their registers.
 Custodians are expected to keep their registers data up to date.

 GDS provides operational support from 09:00 - 17:00 Monday-Friday.

-Contact the GDS registers team at <a href="mailto:registerteam@digital.cabinet-office.gov.uk">registerteam@digital.cabinet-office.gov.uk</a> if you have any problems or questions that are not covered in this guide.
+[Contact the GDS registers team](https://registers.cloudapps.digital/support.html) if you have any problems or questions that are not covered in this guide.
 Please include error messages if relevant.

 The GDS registers team blog about their progress on the [Data in Government blog](https://data.blog.gov.uk/) and the [GDS blog](https://gds.blog.gov.uk/).
 Previous posts include: